Learn the common signs of mental illness in adults and adolescents.

 Rare/Serious side effects

 Clonazepam is a safe and effective medication when used as directed.
 Benzodiazepines may produce emotional and/or physical dependence (addiction) even when used as recommended.
 Physical dependence may develop after 2 or more weeks of daily use.
 The risk of withdrawal reactions when stopping therapy with clonazepam is increased with prolonged use of the medication.

 The following medications may increase the levels and effects of clonazepam:

 When starting clonazepam, anxiety or insomnia may improve rapidly or over a period of days or within hours of the first dose of medication.

-The FDA has found that benzodiazepine drugs, such as clonazepam, when used in combination with opioid medications or other sedating medications can result in serious adverse reactions including slowed or difficult breathing and death.
+The FDA has found that benzodiazepines, such as clonazepam, when used in combination with opioids or other sedating medications can result in serious adverse reactions including slowed or difficult breathing and death.
 Patients taking opioids with benzodiazepines, other sedating medications, or alcohol, and caregivers of these patients, should seek immediate medical attention if that start to experience unusual dizziness or lightheadedness, extreme sleepiness, slow or difficulty breathing, or unresponsiveness.

 As a benzodiazepine, clonazepam comes with the risk of abuse, misuse, and addiction to the medication.
 Physical dependence to clonazepam can occur with prolonged use of the medication.
 A withdrawal reaction may occur when stopping clonazepam, but this risk can be reduced by slowly reducing the dose of clonazepam when stopping.
 Do not stop taking clonazepam abruptly, and do not make any changes to therapy without consulting your health care provider.